 Dried Fruits - As standard as raisins are in classic oatmeal raisin cookies they are not a good choice when making a low carb cookie.
 A better option would be dried cranberries sweetened with a sugar-free sweetener.

 Are Oats Keto?

 No, oats are not a typical keto ingredient.
 However, I believe that small quantities of gluten-free oats can be used in a keto diet on occasion.
 The key to having oats in a low carb diet is moderation.
-Sitting down to a big bowl of oatmeal will probably through you out of ketosis or stall your weight loss.
+Sitting down to a big bowl of oatmeal will probably throw you out of ketosis or stall your weight loss.
 But having one cookie with a small number of oats and 6 net carbs (or even less if you make smaller cookies) will probably be fine.

 Do I Have To Add Coconut?